Cannabis Information for Consumers

 • Rheumatoid arthritis

-However, using cannabis may come with health risks, including:
+However, consumption of cannabis includes potential health risks, including:

 • Lung damage, when smoked